jsr-core/iterutil/README.md

 ### range

-Generate a range of numbers.
+Generates a range of numbers.

 ```ts
 import { range } from "@core/iterutil/range";